fac22/mixlist/README.md

 <!-- How did you verify your project worked correctly?
 Identify and create test scenarios which satisfy the project specification (S6) -->

 We figured out user stories ('I can log in to the app from the homepage', 'I am able to change my profile name and see it on my profile page', etc) that an imaginary user might like to do in the day-to-day usage of our site, and then ran the tests using Cypress.
-Using TTD practices we rewrote our code until the tests were able to pass.
+Using TDD practices we rewrote our code until the tests were able to pass.

 <!-- Did writing automated tests catch any bugs?
 Analyse unit testing results and review the outcomes, correcting errors.
 (S4) -->